Configuring Card Reader/Machine Vend Prices

 scroll to the bottom of the page and click Submit Price Change Requests button to have the system push the same price settings to all card readers in this specific machine group.

-This will send the price list to the VAC01, which will then forward it to all the individual readers in this specific machine group, one reader at a time.
+This will send the new price list to the VAC01, which will then forward it to all the individual readers in this specific machine group, one reader at a time.

 Price synchronization